CiscoSecurity/tr-05-serverless-relay/aws/CommonErrors.md

-To fix the problem, follow the instructions from the [Custom AWS IAM Roles and Policies for Execution](HOWTO.md#custom-aws-iam-roles-and-policies-for-execution) section and create a role (based on the [Execution Policy](ZappaLambdaExecutionPolicy.json)) with the name that matches the value of the `role_name` setting in the [Zappa Settings](../zappa_settings.json).
+To fix the problem, follow the instructions from the [Custom AWS IAM Roles and Policies for Execution](HOWTO.md#custom-aws-iam-roles-and-policies-for-execution) section and create a role (based on the [Execution Policy](ZappaLambdaExecutionPolicy.json)) with the name corresponding to the value of the `role_name` setting in the [Zappa Settings](../zappa_settings.json).

 ## Requirements Not Installed